Ananta-Gupta/Qgis-River-Bank-Length-Calculator-Surface-Water-Extraction-Algorithm-Python/README.md

 	2nd algorithm is use for extracting surface water from the landsat-8 images.

 (1st Algorithm)
-# Steps to use the algorithm perfectly:
+# Steps to calculating River Bank Length algorithm perfectly:
 	1. Create and empty output folder in your working directory.
 	2. Choose any one method to proceed with the algorithm.
 	   (If choose method I, run 'ReferenceLineGenerator.py’ python script.)